-\textbf{Comparison of Gaussian-based and autoencoder-based schemes.} The autoencoder-based technique consistently outperforms the Gaussian-based technique in all four environments in terms of both success rate and QoF metrics.
-The reason is that the autoencoder can leverage the correlation among different variables, and thus it can detect the subtle discrepancy among variables.
-On the contrary, the Gaussian-based technique does not have the correlation information among variables and can only detect each variable separately, which may fail to detect anomalies if the corrupted data is still inside the range of the normal data distribution.
+\textbf{Comparison of Gaussian-based and autoencoder-based schemes.} The autoencoder-based technique consistently outperforms the Gaussian-based technique in success rate and QoF metrics.
+The reason is that the autoencoder can leverage the correlation among the inter-kernel states; thus, it can detect the subtle discrepancy of the states.
+However, the Gaussian-based technique does not have correlation information among states.
+Therefore, it can only detect each variable separately, which may fail to detect anomalies if the corrupted data is still inside the range of the normal data distribution.

-\textbf{Comparison of environments.} More challenging environment with a higher density of obstacles is also more difficult for the anomaly detection and recovery schemes to recover from errors.
-For the \textit{Dense} environment, a MAV has more complex trajectories to follow and more dynamic actions in response to the obstacles, making the range of the variable distribution wider.
+\textbf{Comparison of environments.} Environments with a higher density of obstacles make it difficult to recover from errors.
+For the \textit{Dense} environment, a UAV has more complex trajectories to follow and more dynamic actions in response to the obstacles, making the range of the variable distribution wider.
 The wider distribution increases the number of false-negative detection.
-Thus, there is still a 20.1\% gap between autoencoder-based recovery results and golden for the worse case.
-On the other hand, for the obstacle-free \textit{Farm} environment or \textit{Sparse}, the autoencoder-based technique can achieve a similar performance as the golden run.
+Thus, there is still a 20.1\% gap between recovery and golden for the worse case.
+On the other hand, for the obstacle-free \textit{Farm} or \textit{Sparse} environment, the autoencoder-based technique can achieve a similar performance as the golden run.